-As a piece of product design the GoPro is a winner, a high quality light-weight product with ruggedised casing and super wide lens- the perfect action cam.
+As a piece of product design the GoPro is a winner, a high quality light-weight device with ruggedised casing and super wide lens- the perfect action cam.

 Before the GoPro getting first person viewpoint video of surfing, snowboarding, parachuting, scuba diving, down hill biking, wing suit flying or base jumping was a difficult, specialist art.
 The advent of the ‘action cam’ has changed that for good.
 Everyone can be the star of their own show now.